The Art of War

 The Art of War is an ancient Chinese military treatise dating from the late Spring and Autumn period (roughly 5th century BC).
 The work, which is attributed to the ancient Chinese military strategist Sun Tzu ("Master Sun"), is composed of 13 chapters.
-Each one is devoted to a different set of skills or art related to warfare and how it applies to military strategy and tactics.
+Each chapter is devoted to a different set of skills or arts related to warfare, finance and how they apply to military strategy and tactics.
 For almost 1,500 years, it was the lead text in an anthology that was formalized as the Seven Military Classics by Emperor Shenzong of Song in 1080.
 The Art of War remains one of the most influential works on strategy of all time and has shaped both East Asian and Western military theory and thinking.

-The book contains a detailed explanation and analysis of the 5th-century BC Chinese military, from weapons, environmental conditions, and strategy to rank and discipline.
-Sun also stressed the importance of intelligence operatives and espionage to the war effort.
+The treatise comprises a detailed explanation and analysis of the 5th-century BCE Chinese military, from weapons, environmental conditions, financial logistics and strategy to morale, rank and discipline.
+Sun portrays war as a costly, destructive last resort; prolonged warfare erodes the state faster than the enemy ever could.
+Sun uses diplomacy and economic principles in explaining how to keep war brief, contained, controlled, and as cheap as possible by minimizing financial exposure.
+Sun also stresses the importance of intelligence operatives and espionage to both the war effort and the prevention of war.
 Considered one of history's finest military tacticians and analysts, his teachings and strategies formed the basis of advanced military training throughout the world.

-The text was first translated into a European language in 1772, when the French Jesuit priest Jean Joseph Marie Amiot produced a French version; a revised edition was published in 1782.
-A partial translation into English was attempted by British officer Everard Ferguson Calthrop in 1905 under the title The Book of War.
-The first annotated English translation was completed and published by Lionel Giles in 1910.
+The text was first translated into a European language in 1772, when the French Jesuit priest Jean Joseph Marie Amiot produced a French version.
+The first annotated English translation was published in 1910 by the British scholar Lionel Giles.
 Military and political leaders such as the Chinese communist revolutionary Mao Zedong, Japanese Takeda Shingen, Vietnamese general Võ Nguyên Giáp, and American generals Douglas MacArthur and Norman Schwarzkopf Jr. are all cited as having drawn inspiration from the book.